alexshtf/alexshtf.github.io/_drafts/2020-02-12-ProximalPointLogReg.md

 where $$\phi$$ is a one-dimensional convex function.
 The family above includes two important machine learning problems - linear least squares, and [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression).
 For linear least squares we each loss if of the form $$f(x)=\frac{1}{2} (a^T x + b)$$, meaning that we have $$\phi(t)=\frac{1}{2}t^2$$, while for logistic regression each loss is of the form $$\ln(1+\exp(a^T x))$$, meaning that we have $$\phi(t)=\ln(1+\exp(t))$$.

-We will first develop the mathematical machinery for dealing with such losses, and then we will implement and test an optimizer written using PyTorch.
+We will first develop the mathematical machinery for dealing with such losses, and then we will implement and test an optimizer based on PyTorch.

-#  The challenge
+#  The naive attempt

 Consider the logistic regression setup.
 The loss functions are of the form